ssanj/delight/README.md

 This reporter shows all tests that pass and only the first test that fails.
 Once you fix the first failing test, the next failing test is shown.
 The Stacktrace is also truncated to only one line with the most relevant information.
 The objective of this reporter is to get out of your way and help you focus on the task at hand.

-We can use the LittleRed report supplying the following parameters to ScalaTest:
+We can use the LittleRed reporter supplying the following parameters to ScalaTest:

 ```
 -- -C delight.LittleRed